 Graduate Admission Information

-To apply to a graduate program in TESOL, Bilingual Education (Master's or Bilingual Extension) or Bilingual Special Education students should submit a complete admissions application to the Office of Graduate Admissions.
+To apply to a graduate program in TESOL or Bilingual Education (Master's or Bilingual Extension) students should submit a complete admissions application to the Office of Graduate Admissions.

-Applications are due March 15 for admission in the Fall semester, and October 15 for admission in the Spring semester.
+Applications are due March 15 for admission in the Summer and Fall semesters, and October 15 for admission in the Spring semester.
 Students who miss the application deadline may take up to 9 credits as a non-matriculated student.

 The following items are required as part of the admissions process:

-- Completed admissions application (can be downloaded here) and application fee.
+- Completed admissions application (accessed here) and application fee.

 - Official transcripts for all undergraduate and graduate coursework.
-For transcripts from non-English-speaking universities, original transcripts as well as an official English translation must be sumitted.
+For transcripts from non-English-speaking universities, original transcripts as well as an official English translation must be submitted.

 - 3 letters of recommendation (at least 2 professional recommendations)

-- For admission to TESOL streams A or D, Bilingual Education streams A or B, or the Bilingual Extension: a copy of Initial/Provisional/Temporary New York State Teaching Certificate.
+- For admission to TESOL streams A or D, Bilingual Education streams A or B, or the Bilingual Extension: evidence of Initial/Provisional/Temporary New York State Teaching Certificate.

 - After the admissions deadline, applicants will be contacted to come in for an in-person interview and an on-site admissions essay.

 - Applicants to the Bilingual Education program must pass the Bilingual Language Proficiency Exam administered by CCNY prior to admission.
 (The Bilingual Education Program's Language Proficiency Exam may be waived for students who have passed the language portions of the New York State Bilingual Education Assessment, or BEA.
-Please see your advisor for more information.)
+Please see the program director for more information.)